Updated: Sep 5

 Children need to understand dog body language to know which dogs are better left alone.
 In addition to general pet etiquette, kids should learn to recognize the signs of annoyance, fear, and apprehension in canines.

 Most kids have a hard time resisting interactions with cute, furry animals.
 They feel excited about the chance to show their love.
 However, they need to learn how to show love in ways that dogs can understand and how to play with dogs appropriately.
 They need to read body language to know when their affection is not welcome.
 Good communication between kids and dogs goes a long way in preventing misunderstandings and possible bites.

-Another study referenced by SafetyAroundDogs.org revealed that just one lesson in dog behavior has been shown to drastically decrease high-risk behaviors in children.
-These dangerous behaviors can include reaching for unfamiliar dogs, approaching growling animals, and neglecting clear warning signs.
-In short, kids trained to understand dog body language and behavior do not suffer bites as often as those who lack training.
+Another study referenced by SafetyAroundDogs.org revealed that just one lesson in dog behaviour has been shown to drastically decrease high-risk behaviours in children.
+These dangerous behaviours can include reaching for unfamiliar dogs, approaching growling animals, and neglecting clear warning signs.
+In short, kids trained to understand dog body language and behaviour do not suffer bites as often as those who lack training.

 Teaching Dog Safety

 Picture Credit: Brigitte Blättler / Getty Images

 You should study up on dog safety, yourself, before speaking to your child.
 Many misconceptions get passed along as fact over the years, but our understanding of dogs improves every decade.
 Once you feel confident about your knowledge of dog handling & behavior, you can talk to your child about treating dogs carefully and respectfully.

 You can also find articles and videos online made for children, which can engage them further.
 One study revealed that virtual dogs can help with this process, too, giving kids an interactive learning experience.